raddad772/raddad772.github.io/_posts/2026-06-28-jit-me-baby-one-more-time.md

 We translated these in groups called blocks from some PC, stopping at the first control-flow instruction (plus its delay slot), and stashed the block in a map keyed by the physical RAM address it came from.
 Next time the PC landed there, we skipped fetching+decoding entirely.

 That already knocked out costs (1), (2), and (4) from the list above.
-But there was another easy win sitting right there.
-On a 64-bit host the cell was a bloated ~40 bytes, and every dispatch called through a pointer-to-member.
-Both were quietly costing us, and both were fixable.

 Now, fetching a block to execute looked like this:

 ```c++
 block *get_block(SH4 *cpu, u32 pc) {